mberneti/Kavenegar.Core/README.md

-# Kavenegar Dot Net Standard SDK
+# Kavenegar Dot Net Standard Client
 A cross-platform library for the Kavenegar sms web service; written in C#.
 This package uses [kavenegar-csharp](https://github.com/KaveNegar/kavenegar-csharp) project under the hood.